 In addition to complying with legislation, Eskom should massively increase its renewable energy investments.
 A paradigm shift is needed and true energy security will only be found by moving South Africa away from dated, dirty and expensive coal and nuclear energy, towards clean and reliable renewable energy.

-Melita is a Climate and Energy Campaigner for Greenpeace Africa.
+By Melita Steele, Climate and Energy Campaigner for Greenpeace Africa.